 individual and group experiences.
 For more information about course requirements, contact:Dr. Lisa Fiore, Professor617.349.8662Joanne Szamreta, Professor617.349.8288 Information about the Study Tour.
 All participants must fill out the Study Tour registration form.
 In addition, those taking the course for 1 or 3 credits must fill out the Lesley course registration form.Return forms and payment to Office of the University Registrar, Lesley University, 29 Everett Street, Cambridge, MA, 02138.

-Cost per graduate credit: $570 Registration Fee: $30Technology Fee: $30 This course is linked to the annual Reggio Emilia Inspired Institute sponsored by Lesley University.
-The dominant focus of this course will be decided based upon the 2015 Institute's focus, to be determined.Additional Course Content:History and basic philosophy of the Reggio Emilia approach to early childhood education.
+Cost per graduate credit: $590 Registration Fee: $30Technology Fee: $30 This course is linked to the annual Reggio Emilia Inspired Institute sponsored by Lesley University.
+The course will be focusing on documentation.Additional Course Content:History and basic philosophy of the Reggio Emilia approach to early childhood education.
 Considered will be the organization of the environment, the teacher's role. the role of the atelierista, and the relationships between the schools and the community.
 Special Focus on the emergent curriculum and processes for documentationCredit Information:This course may be taken for 1, 2, or 3 credits.

-Return forms and payment to Office of the University Registrar, Lesley University, 29 Everett Street, Cambridge, MA, 02138.
+Return forms to the Event Manager, Carol Campos, Lesley University, 29 Everett Street, Cambridge, MA, 02138.